soverenio/docs/docs/source/getting-started/quick-start.rst

    You can add multiple instances of the same service adding more lines with the ``url`` parameter.

    Soveren Gateway is based on Traefik.
 Refer the `Traefik routing section <https://doc.traefik.io/traefik/routing/overview/>`_ if you need more routing options.
-   That includes routing incoming traffic to multiple services of different types.

 6. Configure your service(s)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Configure your service(s) to route traffic to Soveren Gateway.

-Refer to `Deployment scheme <fallback.html>`_ for more details on how the deployment is structured.
+Refer to the `deployment scheme <deployment-scheme.html>`_ for more details on how the deployment is structured.

-.. admonition:: Tip
-   :class: tip

-   Read `Fallback plan <fallback.html>`_ for emergency cases.

 7. Check the dashboard
 ^^^^^^^^^^^^^^^^^^^^^^